-The King and the two princes were only suitable candidates.
+The King and the two princes were the only suitable candidates.
 So he decided to sacrifice himself.
-After making a decision to sacrifice himself he ordered one of his sons to sacrifice him so that the source of water could be seen at Dhunge Dhara.
+After deciding to sacrifice himself, he ordered one of his sons to offer him so that the source of water could be seen at Dhunge Dhara.
 The son killed him without knowing that he was his father.

-Later when he knew that he had killed his own father he felt guilty at that time.
-With the regret and the guilt, he asked the priests about the way to salvation.
-As per the priest’s suggestion the Prince flew a hen from the top of Bajrayogini and decided to construct a stupa where the hen landed.
+Later, when he knew that he had killed his father, he felt guilty at that time.
+With regret and guilt, he asked the priests about the way to salvation; as per the priest’s suggestion, the Prince flew a hen from the top of Bajrayogini and decided to construct a stupa where the hen landed.
 The hen landed in the place where currently the Boudhanath Stupa stands.
 At the same time, the palace was struck with a scarcity of water.
 However, the people managed to decline the problem by collecting droplets of dew.
-So at that time the place was named Khasti as in Newar language “Khasu” refers to dew and “Ti” refers to drops.
-Later it was renamed as Boudhanath by the Government of Nepal.
+So at that time, the place was named Khasi as in the Newar language, “Khasu” refers to smoke, and “Ti” refers to drops.
+Later it was renamed Boudhanath by the Government of Nepal.

 Construction of Stupa according to Tibetan Buddhist Mythology

-According to the legend, Boudhanath Stupa was built in the 5th century by an old woman Jhagdima who owned the poultry farm.
-However, before the completion of the construction of stupa, she died and her four sons continued the construction.
-After the completion, all the Buddhas, and Bodhisattvas entered into the Stupa.
+According to the legend, Boudhanath Stupa was built in the 5th century by an older woman Jhagdima who owned the poultry farm.
+However, before completing the construction of the stupa, she died, and her four sons continued the construction.
+After the completion, all the Buddhas and Bodhisattvas entered the Stupa.

 Legends who have worked with this site consider that the Stupa was probably built in the 14th century after the Mughal invasion.

-It is the perfect place for anyone to have a peace of mind away from the busy and monotonous day-to-day life.
+It is the perfect place for anyone to have peace of mind from a busy and monotonous life.

-Free for children below 10 years of age
+- Free for children below ten years of age